Research

 We believe this gap is not a footnote.
 The way a language carves the world — its honorifics, its dialect borders, its code-switching, its silences — is information that monolingual training cannot reproduce.
 A system that has never heard a language has not just missed words; it has missed a way of reasoning.

 Beyondlex was founded to take this seriously.
-We start with Pakistani dialects because they are our home and because they are richly under-served.
+We prove the method first where the dialect problems are densest — which happens to be home — and build a pipeline that does not care what language it is pointed at.
 We expand outward because the long-term destination — systems that genuinely understand people, in the language they think in — is, we suspect, the same destination as artificial general intelligence.

 “Every language we model is a window the rest of AI doesn’t have.
 We’re building a building made of windows.”